-The goal for rehabilitation is to match timeframes for natural regeneration on un-modified sites.
-The following table provides an indicative guide to the timeframes that can be expected at this site, both target timeframes for successful revegetation (based upon estimates of revegetation on a natural landscape), and a worst case situation where revegetation occurs without assistance.
-North aspect refers to the proposed South Face extension, which will be directly exposed to prevailing northerly winds, and will be arid during summer.
-South aspect refers to the decommissioned North Face, which will have some shelter from prevailing winds and be less susceptible to summer drought conditions,

-Table 1 Ngauranga Gorge Revegetation

-(Time Periods in Years)

-Land Cover Target timeframes with rehabilitation Expected timeframes without rehabilitation

-North aspect South aspect North aspect South aspect

-Grass Cover 1-2 1 5 3

-10% woody cover 10+ 5+ 30+ 20+

-50% woody cover 20+ 15+ 60+ 40+

-Up to 100% woody cover 40+ 30+ 80+ 60+

-Mature second growth forest 80+ 60+ 150+ 120+
+The goal for rehabilitation is t sites.
+The following table pr expected at this site, both t estimates of revegetation on revegetation occurs without a extension, which will be dired during summer.
+South aspect ovides an indica arget timeframe a a natural land assistance.
+North ctly exposed to ative guide to s for successf scape), and a aspect refers prevailing nort the timeframe ul revegetation worst case s to the proposi herly winds, a es that can n (based up situation who ed South Fa nd will be a some shelter from prevailing winds and be less susceptible to summer dro Table 1 Ngauranga Gorge Revegetation (Time Periods in Years) Target timeframes with rehabilitation Land Cover with rehabilitation Land Cover North aspect South aspect North aspect habilitation South aspec Grass Cover 1-2 1 5 3 10% woody cover 10+ 5+ 30+ 20+ 50% woody cover 20+ 15+ 60+ 40+ Up to 100% woody cover 40+ 30+ 80+ 60+ Mature second growth forest 80+ 60+ 150+ 120+